ecampmany/coordinates/README.md

 Set of very simple geographical tools written in bash:

-* Transform geographical coordinates from UTM to Latitude/Longitude and viceversa (Dependencies: GDAL libraries required)
+* **wgs84utm2latlon.sh** Transform geographical coordinates from UTM to Latitude and Longitude (Dependencies: GDAL libraries required)

+* **wgs84lat2utm.sh** Transform geographical coordinates from Latitude and Longitude to UTM (Dependencies: GDAL libraries required)

-* Calculate geodetic distance between two points defined by latitude and longitude
+* **geodetic_distance.sh**: Calculate geodetic distance between two points defined by latitude and longitude

-* Calculate the area of the minimum bounding box parallel to Equator for any irregular polygone in a kml file
+* **readkml.sh**: Calculate the area of the minimum bounding box parallel to Equator for any irregular polygone in a kml file